 Valérie Clouard, Observatoire Volcanologique et Sismologique de Martinique, <firstname.lastname@example.org>

 A fundamental aspect of Real-Time GNSS operations is the capability to obtain physical charactersitics of the rupture process after the onset of an earthquake.
 Of particular interest is the ability to use rupture parameters to assess the effects of strong ground motions and a potentially ensuing tsunami.
 This session seeks contributions of the latest approaches in using Real-Time GNSS data to be applied in source inversion algorithms and to produce seismic parameters in seconds to minutes after the occurrence of an earthquake.
-In addition, contributions describing how such results are applied for shaking and tsunami intensity forecasts (i.e. for early warning systems) are highly welcome and desirable.
-The type of Real-Time communication data flow from a recording site to a collecting/processing server, correction schemes employed for precise point positioning, data manipulation, visualization of data and other steps carried out in the estimation of source parameters are likely contributions expected for this session.
-The methods that have been developed in recent years and are being modified today reflect an innovative and emerging tool that is promising for the early warning systems of the future.
+Contributions describing how such results are applied for shaking and tsunami intensity forecasts (i.e. for early warning systems) are highly welcome and desirable.
+The use of casters or other protocols to collect and distribute the data, the computer infrastructure required to manage data operations, correction schemes employed for precise point positioning, data manipulation, visualization of data and other steps carried out in the estimation of source parameters are likely contributions expected for this session.
+We also welcome contributions that discuss operational issues such as: what is required in the field to ensure highly reliable data flow, what can be done to maintain low-latency, high-rate data steams without overburdening communications, how can redundancy be built into data paths and how to leverage existing infrastructure in seismic networks to enable GNSS data flow and vice versa?

 Alberto M. Lopez, University of Puerto Rico at Mayagüez, <firstname.lastname@example.org>